-Our Cornwall road trip had already taken us to some great places, today we were visiting Lands End.
+Our motorhome holiday road trip to Cornwall had already taken us to some great places, today we were visiting Lands End.

 There is plenty of managed parking available at Lands End.
 As we approached the staffed pay point for parking we were greeted by a helpful staff member.
 Having paid the parking fee he gave us some tourist literature and directed us where best to park.
 It was late afternoon and wasn’t very busy so he pointed us to where the coaches would normally park.
 We were close to the entrance and had the area to ourselves.